pandurang90/cloudconvert/README.md

 	conversion = Cloudconvert::Conversion.new

-	# to start file conversion
+	# to start file conversion (options parameter is optional)
 	conversion.convert(inputformat, outputformat, file_path, options)

+	# options parameter is Conversion type specific options , which you can get from,
+	conversion.converter_options(inputformat, outputformat)
+	#it will return all possible conversion types and possible options(inputformat and outputformat are optional)

 	# to list all cenversions
 	conversion.list_conversions